-The house is lovely, with classically proportioned reception rooms, and accommodation in four very different rooms which are all thoughtfully, and very comfortably, furnished - but, as peace and relaxation are the aim at Foxmount, don’t expect phones or TVs in bedrooms, or a very early breakfast.
+Situated on a working farm, the house is lovely, with classically proportioned reception rooms, and accommodation in four very different rooms which are all thoughtfully, and very comfortably, furnished - but, as peace and relaxation are the aim at Foxmount, don’t expect phones or TVs in bedrooms, or a very early breakfast.

 However, Margaret Kent is a great cook and she loves baking, as guests quickly discover when offered afternoon tea in the drawing room - or in the morning, when freshly-baked breads are presented at breakfast.

-David and Margaret celebrated forty years in business in 2007 and say they are “delighted to have survived through the era of tax incentives, venture capital, leisure centres & spas, and still have guests coming from all parts of the world to enjoy the homely comforts and experiences of a family run country house on a working farm.”
+David and Margaret celebrated forty years in business in 2007 and today they say they are “delighted to have survived through the era of tax incentives, venture capital, leisure centres & spas, and still have guests coming from all parts of the world to enjoy the homely comforts and experiences of a family run country house on a working farm.”

 They are right, it is a very special place.